bossanova808/MediaCopier/Readme.md

 First, install trakt and sync your library to trakt.tv

 Then, to auto mark off the watched stuff, simply plug in the NUC when you get home, and manually run the trakt add-on.
 This will send all the newly watched stuff up to trakt.tv.
-Then, manually run trakt on your XBMC home machine and it will mark all the stuff you watched on holidays as watched in your master library.
+Then, manually run Trakt on your Kodi home machine, and it will mark all the stuff you watched on holidays as watched in your master library.
 Done!

-Once that is all done, it's best wipe your hard drive so you can start clean next time.
+Once that is all done, it's best to wipe your hard drive, so you can start clean next time.
 Or use the Kodi Janitor approach.
 MediaCopier doesn't delete stuff, so if you just keep updating your traveler machine it will overflow at some point.

 ### NOTES

-If something goes wrong or whatever, or you decide you want to add another show/movies to the copy list, just run update again and it essentially will resume from where it left off (that is, it knows the previously copied stuff exists so it will skip it)
+If something goes wrong or whatever, or you decide you want to add another show/movies to the copy list, just run update again, and it essentially will resume from where it left off (that is, it knows the previously copied stuff exists, so it will skip it)

 A very comprehensive log is written to `/results/mediacopier.log`